Reduce Transportation Costs and Increase Visibility

 3. Are there any ways that we could be better managing our cash flow?

 Whether your audit provider is paying the carrier invoices on your behalf or not, ask whether there is any opportunity to extend the amount of time invoices are held before being reported for payment.
 Managing cash flow must be balanced with a focus on continuing to pay carrier invoices on time to maintain strong carrier partnerships and in more severe cases, avoid service disruptions or late payment fees.
 But there is frequently an opportunity to delay carrier payments by a number of days or even weeks and still pay at term.
-In a time where every day counts in terms of keeping cash on hand, having this conversation with your freight audit provider can make a positive impact on your company’s balance sheet during a time of need.
+In a time where every day counts in terms of keeping cash on hand, having this conversation with your freight invoice audit provider can make a positive impact on your company’s balance sheet during a time of need.

 4. Are there opportunities to optimize our small parcel agreements in the near-term?

-The highest potential to reduce costs in any transportation network typically comes through a strategic carrier sourcing engagement.
+The highest potential to reduce costs in any transportation network optimization effort typically comes through a strategic carrier sourcing engagement.
 Ask your transportation partner to review your current agreements to find out if they see an opportunity for savings, what savings range they think can be achieved, and what a project timeline might look like.
 Sourcing partners are typically open to “gainshare” pricing agreements where shippers do not pay until savings are actualized, at which point the vendor shares in a percentage of the savings.

 5. What opportunities do we have to reduce spend immediately?

 Operational network adjustments frequently take time to implement, but there is typically some “low hanging fruit” that can be quickly implemented to generate immediate cost reduction.
 Eliminating expedited spend for short-distance shipping and adjusting packaging to avoid steep handling surcharges are two examples.

 6. What is your official corporate response to the COVID-19 crisis?